scottmunday84/PHPTables/README.md

-MatrixTables
+PHPTables
 ============

-MatrixTables is a PHP implementation of rendering flexible HTML tables.
+PHPTables is a PHP implementation of rendering flexible HTML tables.

 What sets this table project apart from other like projects is its use of a technique of dynamic, dynamic programming, or (as I prefer to call it) amorphous data classes.